How to Store a Motorcycle: 4 Awesome Reasons why Self Storage is a Must-Have

 A: Besides becoming very lonely, a motorcycle can experience a number of different issues if you don’t take care to protect it from the elements.
 Plastic and leather can crack or warp, tires can go flat and crack, oil will attract dust and grime, and gasoline will thicken and choke the fuel lines.
 Following a strict winterization protocol (and using a storage unit) can help your bike stay in great shape until you’re ready to ride again.

 Wrapping Up: How to Store a Motorcycle

-So now that you know how to store a motorcycle, it’s time to put that knowledge to use.
+So now that you know how to store a motorcycle, it's time to put that knowledge to use.
 Store Space offers motorcycle storage at many of our facilities.
-Visit our easy-to-use store finder to find the location nearest you.
+Visit our easy-to-use storage location finder to find the location nearest you.